-Every guinea pig owner knows that their furry family members love eating fruits and veggies as a supplement to the alfalfa and other grains they get at mealtime.
+Every guinea pig owner knows that their furry family members love eating fruits and veggies as a supplement to their main diet of hay and grass-based pellets.
 But it can be tough to figure out which fruits and vegetables are actually safe to feed guinea pigs.

-A compound called persin that is present in the leaves, skin, seed, and flesh of the avocado has been found to be toxic to animals such as guinea pigs.
-Ingesting too much of this compound can cause problems such as diarrhea, myocardial necrosis, and even death.
-Avocados are also high in fat, which can create weight issues for your furry pal as they age.
+A compound called persin that is present in the leaves, skin, seed, and flesh of the avocado in varying amounts has been found to be toxic to animals including guinea pigs.
+Ingesting this compound can cause problems such as diarrhea, myocardial necrosis, and even death.
+Avocados are also high in fat, which can create digestive and weight issues for your furry pal.

-There is no reason to rely on avocados as a snack and supplemental source of food for your guinea pig.
+There is no reason to even consider avocados, as there are many options when it comes to healthy and safe snacks for your guinea pig.
 There are many tasty fruits and vegetables that are perfectly healthy and safe for your pet.
-For example, guinea pigs love eating veggies like romaine lettuce and carrots.
+For example, guinea pigs love eating veggies like butterhead lettuce and carrot tops, but they also rely on leafy greens for their vitamin C intake.
+Fruits should be offered in small amounts only as occasional treats, as they are rich in sugar and water, and poor in fiber, and may lead to digestive upset, dental issues, and obesity.
 Here are a few fun snacking options to consider:

 - Share a Cucumber Mint Salad.
 Guinea pigs love cucumbers, and mint is safe for them to eat in small quantities.
 So, why not share that cucumber and mint salad you’re preparing for your own meal with them?
-Just be sure to put a little of the salad aside for your pet before sprucing it up with spices and lemon juice.
+Just be sure to put a little bit of the plain ingredients aside for your pet before sprucing it up with any seasoning, spices, or lemon juice.

 Can guinea pigs eat avocado?
-Sure, a little bit at a time won’t hurt them.
-But should they?
-Only you can be the judge of that.
+Nope!
+Avocado is not safe for your guinea pig, and there is no reason to risk their health and well-being.
 We feel that there are plenty of other fruits and veggies guinea pigs can eat that are healthy and tasty and aren’t connected to any serious side effects to worry about.
-How do you feel about feeding your guinea pig avocado?
-We’d love to know what you think!